Sunflower Seed Butter

 - Spread the sunflower seeds out evenly across the lined baking tray and place them into the oven to toast for 10-12 minutes, removing the tray and giving them a good stir halfway through to ensure an even bake and prevent burning.
 The seeds are ready when they’re lightly browned and have started to release a wonderful nutty aroma.
 Alternatively, you can toast the seeds in a non-stick frying pan over a medium heat, however, ensure you keep a careful eye on them and toss frequently as they burn quickly and will become bitter.
 Remove from the oven/pan and set aside to cool slightly.

 - If using coconut sugar, then place it a food processor and grind it until you achieve a sandy consistency – this will take approximately 5 minutes – then remove and set aside.
+Or you can skip this process and use honey.

 - Tip the cooled seeds into the food processor and blend for 6 minutes until the seeds go from a coarse, sandy consistency, to forming a ball – you will need to occasionally wipe down the sides of the bowl to ensure nothing escapes!